bfontaine/Graphs.rb/README.md

 This library allows you to perform some basic operations on graphs, with import/export from/to JSON and [GDF][gdf-format] files.

-Note: some of the examples below are outdated, since before the 0.1.5 version, nodes & edges were represented as hashes, and now they are `Node` & `Edge` objects, respectively.
-However, the principles stay the sames, and the backward compatibility is preserved.
+Note: Before the 0.1.5 version, nodes & edges were represented as hashes, and now they are `Node` & `Edge` objects, respectively.
+They behave like hashes to preserve the backward compatibility.

 See the [changelog][changelog] for more info.